data-mie/dbt-with-simo/labs/lab-3/README.md

-## Lab 3: Refactoring and optimizing your code
+## Lab 3: Refactoring and optimizing SQL code

 🔨 This lab is under construction...